EideticPleroma/vibe-1/README.md

 └── README.md               # This file
 ```

+## Prerequisites

+To run this application, you will need:

+- Python 3.8 or higher installed (download from [python.org](https://www.python.org/downloads/))
+- Node.js 16 or higher installed (download from [nodejs.org](https://nodejs.org/))

 ## Quick Start ((not tested in a different file location other than the one I am using))

 The easiest way to get started is using the provided batch file that handles both backend and frontend setup: